ka4ep/Lexical.Localization/docs/IAssetKey/Plurality/README.md

 </details>

 <br/>
-For two numeric arguments, all permutations can also be supplied.
+For two numeric arguments all permutations can be supplied.
 All cases of "Zero", "One" and "Plural" must be provided.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>